A Markov Decision Process Framework for Efficient and Implementable Contact Tracing and Isolation: Practical Implementation

 \subsection{Manual Contact Tracing}

 Now we turn our attention to manual contact tracing, which proceeds as follows: when a person tests positive for the disease, they are added to a queue of infected people.
 Contact tracers then arbitrarily pick and interview people from this queue to extract information about their neighbors.
 Finally, they contact these neighbors and ask them to quarantine.
 As a result, policymakers choose nodes in $V_1$ to contact without information about $V_2$.
 Though this restricts the applicability of our results, our algorithms still motivate useful heuristics for contact tracing in the above process.

-Like before, we will assume the policymakers only know the average transmission rates and compliance rates.
+Like before, we will assume the policymakers only know the average transmission and compliance rates.
 Recall from our digital contact tracing analysis that \Greedy{} in the case where all transmission and compliance rates are assumed to be uniform already favors picking nodes with higher degree.
 In particular, when transmission rates are 1, \Greedy{} is exactly equivalent to picking nodes in $V_1$ with highest degree in $V_2$.
 We emphasize that although one may claim this is a very intuitive result, our work is the first to motivate this theoretically.

-The importance of selecting high degree nodes motivates a heuristic, which we call \Seg{}.
+The importance of selecting high degree nodes motivates a heuristic, which we call \Seg{} (due to how we simulate it in experiments).
 The idea is to garner additional information during interviews with the infected nodes: when asking for their neighbors, we can also ask them to classify each neighbor into sets of \textit{high} ($\mathcal{H}$) or \textit{low} ($\mathcal{L}$) degree.
-Then we randomly pick nodes from the set of high degree nodes $\mathcal{H}$ to contact trace.
-Due to the subjective nature of this classification process, we acknowledge the importance of mitigating any personal biases.
-Such methods may include providing defined classification thresholds and clear category specifications.
+Then we randomly/arbitrarily pick nodes from the set of high degree nodes $\mathcal{H}$ to contact trace.
 In our experiments, we simulate \Seg{} by ranking the nodes in $V_1$ by their degree.
 We define $\mathcal{H}$ to be nodes with degree in the top 25\%; the remaining nodes are in $\mathcal{L}$.
-In order to represent inaccurate judgement of high/low degrees, we sample $3B/4$ nodes from $\mathcal{H}$ and $B/4$ nodes from $\mathcal{L}$ to be our final quarantine set $Q$.
+In order to represent inaccurate judgement of high/low degrees, we sample $3B/4$ nodes from $\mathcal{H}$ and $B/4$ nodes from $\mathcal{L}$ to be our final quarantine set $Q$